jaisondavis/jaisondavis/README.md

 - 👋 Hi, I’m @jaisondavis
-- 👀 I’m looking to hire remote devs who have experiance with Vue and Socket.io
+- 👀 I’m looking to HIRE remote devs with exp in Vue and/or Socket.io
 - 📫 You can reach me at jaisondavisin@gmail.com

 <!---